kommuna/vicky/README.md

 #### 1. Config files
 Copy `bot/config.example.php` to `/etc/SlackBot/config.php` and `client/config.example.php` to `/etc/vicky/config.php` and follow the instructions in them to set your values.

 The slack bot token can be obtained [here](https://my.slack.com/services/new/bot).
+A new Slack incoming webhook can be created [here](https://devadmin.slack.com/apps/new/).

 >IMPORTANT: Please make sure that you have the webserver and the slackbot running on different ports.
 The slackbot port is configurable and you can set it in the `/etc/slackBot/config.php` file.